Bouch04/raspberry-pi-pihole-dns-server/README.md

 ## Key Outcomes

-- Successfully deployed a centralized DNS filtering solution for a private LAN
+- Deployed a centralized DNS filtering solution for a multi-device LAN environment
-- Reduced unwanted network traffic through DNS-based ad blocking
+- Reduced unwanted network traffic and improved privacy through DNS-based filtering
-- Implemented static IP configuration with router-managed DHCP
+- Implemented DHCP reservations to ensure consistent network addressing for critical devices
-- Optimized system performance by migrating the OS to NVMe storage
+- Applied device-specific filtering policies to balance security and usability
-- Validated system functionality through command-line and interface-based monitoring
+- Improved system performance and reliability by migrating the OS to NVMe storage